 Main Trial

 Inclusion is performed by EMS units with two study defibrillators available (currently Corpuls3).
-Eligible patients are >18 years with VT/VF after at least one standard A-L defibrillation.
+Eligible patients are over 18 years old with VT/VF after at least one standard defibrillation with pads in antero-lateral position.

 A pilot study (n=40) in West Sweden was completed in April 2025.
-The main trial will start recruitment on September 1, 2025.
+The main trial started recruitment on 8 September 2025.

 Inclusion Criteria

-✅ OHCA with a primary shockable rhythm and at least one defibrillation performed in standard A-L position
+✅ OHCA with an initial shockable rhythm and at least one defibrillation delivered in the standard A-L position

 Exclusion Criteria